Sometimes people ask me, “Why did you start an Amazon business?” And that’s a really, really good question.

 Believe me, so many businesses will not give you time, even if they’re successful.
 In fact, the more successful they are, the less time you’re going to have.

 If the ultimate goal is time and freedom, it really has to be Amazon as a business model.
 That’s why I always look at Amazon as an investment.
-I’m happy to make $50 or $100 dollars a day by selling a couple of little products, and then build them up; none of them require my time once they’re built.
+I’m happy to make $50 or $100 dollars a day by selling a couple of little products on Amazon, and then build them up; none of them require my time once they’re built.

 Time, for me, is the name of the game.
-Thanks for watching.
+Thanks for visiting our Amazon FBA blog.
 I hope you’ve learnt something from this.
 Bye for now.

 So many people ask us how does selling on Amazon work?
 If that’s you and you want to start an online business, then join our proven Amazon course to find out more.
 Our Amazon FBA training teaches you everything you need to know about starting a business on Amazon and shows you how to become an Amazon seller.
 In it Adam takes you inside his own profitable Amazon FBA business so you can learn everything you need to know about setting up an amazon private label business.
 Adam will also answer common questions like…what is retail arbitrage, how much does it cost to sell on Amazon, what is the best Amazon listing software to use, what to be aware of if you use an amazon review site, how his Amazon profit calculator works…and many other selling on Amazon tips.
 By the way, do you live in Australia or New Zealand?
 Brace yourself, Amazon is coming to Australia…!
 If you want to build a passive-income business, this 4-part Amazon FBA guide with Adam Hudson may be the most important thing you watch today.
 This is your chance to cash-in on the massive disruption of online retail that is about to hit globally.
 Now is the perfect time to learn how to sell products on Amazon